JereKuusela/valheim-world_edit_commands/publish/README.md

 - `raise=meters`: Raises terrain by X meters.
 Same as `lower` when a negative value is used.
 - `lower=meters`: Lowers terrain by X meters.
 Same as `raise` when a negative value is used.
+- `delta=meters`: Sets the difference from the original elevation.
+Without the parameter, resets terrain altitude changes.
-- `reset`: Resets terrain height.
-Ground material is not affected.
+- `reset`: Resets terrain height and paint changes.
+Ignores `smooth` parameter.
 - `level=altitude`: Sets terrain height to the given altitude.
 If not given, uses the ground altitude below the player.
 - `max=altitude`: Lowers terrain above the given altitude to the altitude.
 - `min=altitude`: Raises terrain below the given altitude to the altitude.